ABOUT THE JOURNAL

 - An article with all the rules (rules of the article);

 - Author’s certificate (form attached);

-- Bibliographic list in Ukrainian, Russian and English (form attached);
+- Bibliographic list in Ukrainian and English (form attached);

 REQUIREMENTS FOR ARTICLE REGISTRATION